U.S.-China Tensions Were Already High. Pandemic And Hong Kong Have Made Things Worse

 Things have gone downhill fast in the four months since the two countries signed a preliminary trade deal in which China promised to buy hundreds of billions of dollars' worth of additional American goods.

-"We're delighted that the Chinese consumers will now enjoy the greater access to the best products on Earth — those made, grown and raised right here in the USA," President Trump said in January.
+"We're delighted that the Chinese consumers will now enjoy the greater access to the best products on Earth — those made, grown and raised right here in the USA," Trump said in January.

 Hog farmers were among those who saw a big market.
 China has lost much of its own pork production to an outbreak of African swine fever.